Wills Power of Attorney Legal Advice How it Works Pricing

 What is end of life planning?

-A comprehensive end of life plan will include instructions for all aspects of your life when you become ill or otherwise incapacitated.
-It should detail any preferences for living arrangements, healthcare, financial decisions, and any logistics surrounding your death including an Estate plan, decisions surrounding funerals, burial arrangements or organ donation.
+A comprehensive end-of-life plan will include instructions for all aspects of your life when you become ill or otherwise incapacitated.
+It should detail any preferences for living arrangements, healthcare, financial decisions, and any logistics surrounding your death.

-Since there are so many different elements which make up an end of life plan it is worth breaking the process down into smaller steps to make it easier to get started.
-If you haven’t already done the hard work the first step is to create an Estate Plan.
+Since there are so many different elements which make up an end of life care plan it is worth breaking the process down into smaller steps to make it easier to get started.
+If you haven't already done the hard work the first step is to create an create an Estate Plan.

 1. Protect your assets